Resposible Disclosure Policy

 Bugs in third party applications or systems, denial of service vulnerabilities, social engineering techniques, or bugs that require physical access to the targeted victim's device are not considered.

-Flood IO thanks the following individuals and organizations that have identified security vulnerabilities in accordance with this Responsible Disclosure Policy:
+Tricentis Flood thanks the following individuals and organizations that have identified security vulnerabilities in accordance with this Responsible Disclosure Policy:

 - Manish Bhattacharya